wavefrontHQ/docs/pages/doc/tracing_basics.md

 Trace-data alerts are enabled by default.
 For best results, you should perform some minimal customization on each of the alerts.
 To customize an alert:

-1. Open the **Tracing Derived Metrics** integration from the Integrations browser.
+1. Open the **Alerts for Tracing RED Metrics** integration from the Integrations browser.
 2. Go to the **Alerts** page and click **Edit** next to the alert.
 3. Review the preset thresholds in the **Severity** section.
 Change any or all of the thresholds to suit your use cases.
   - Request rate: Number of requests per second